 Well, it turns out that this is actually very possible!
 Colour has more psychological power than most people realize.
 If you have been contemplating what colour scheme you would like to have on your new website and have not decided on it yet, or if you are just curious about these “hidden powers”, read on to learn more.

-Several studies have been done for decades to give us the generally accepted emotion-colour associations, we currently have today.
+Several studies have been done for decades to give us the generally accepted emotion-color associations, we currently have today.
 An article outlining colour association to emotion can be found here.
 For example, the below are a few colours that might be relevant for your company if you design and sell outdoor playground equipment:

 - Red: Energy, warmth, excitement